Victor Osimhen: 2023–24: Contract renewal

 On 19 August, Osimhen opened the regular season with Napoli by scoring a brace against newly promoted Frosinone in a 3–1 victory.
+In September 2023, Napoli's official TikTok account posted a video of Osimhen featuring the lyrics "I'm not a boy, I'm not a girl, I'm a coconut," leading his agent to threaten legal action.
 A hamstring injury during Nigeria's 2–2 friendly draw to Saudi Arabia on 16 October 2023 caused him to miss four regular season games and two Champions League group stage matches.
 He returned on 25 November 2023 and assisted Eljif Elmas' winning goal in a 2–1 victory over Atalanta.
 Osimhen scored his first goal of the 2023–24 Champions League campaign in the final group stage match in a 2–0 victory over Braga on 12 December 2023, securing Napoli's progression to the knockout stages over the Portuguese side.

 On 23 December, Osimhen extended his contract with Napoli until 2026, with a new release clause set at €130 million.
 Later the same day, Osimhen was sent off with a second yellow card against Roma with the score at 1–0 in Roma's favor, and Napoli would go on to lose 2–0 following a goal by Romelu Lukaku.
 This meant that he would not be able to play in the last game of the season before his international call-up for the 2023 Africa Cup of Nations.
 On 28 February 2024, he scored a hat-trick in a 6–1 away win over Sassuolo, thus becoming the third player to score at least ten goals in Serie A in four consecutive seasons at Napoli, following Diego Maradona and Attila Sallustro.